DIAGNijmegen/website-content/content/pages/members/noa-antonissen.md

 Noa Antonissen is currently a PhD candidate in the [Diagnostic Image Analysis Group (DIAG)](https://www.diagnijmegen.nl/) at the Medical Imaging Department of Radboudumc.
 She obtained her Bachelor’s and Master’s degree in Medicine at the Radboud University in 2021.
 During her studies she worked as a medical student at the Medical Imaging department and was involved in multiple AI-driven detection projects.

 In May 2022 she joined DIAG as a PhD candidate to work on the [project/nelson-pop] project: multi-source data approach for personalized outcome prediction in lung cancer screening.
 This project focuses on improving the efficiency of lung cancer screening by using AI algorithms.
-Noa is supervised by [member/colin-jacobs], [member/cornelia-schaefer-prokop] and Mathias Prokop.
+Noa is supervised by [member/colin-jacobs], Hester Gietema, [member/cornelia-schaefer-prokop] and Mathias Prokop.

 After obtaining her PhD degree, she is planning to continue her career as a radiology resident at Radboudumc.